 An inch of rainfall doesn’t sound like much.
 But when it falls on an average-size roof, it adds up to 623 gallons of water flowing into your gutters and downspouts.
 That’s an awful lot of water that can cause an awful lot of damage if your gutters aren’t up to the task of controlling it.
 Yet we barely give gutters a second thought until they’re clogged and overflowing.

 Proper gutter installation is very important concerning the maintenance of your home.
 Most homeowners don’t think about their gutters too often, unless it fails.
 Then they think about it a lot!
 It’s no fun trying to line up emergency services during a 600+ gallon failing rain gutter flood crisis.
+You need gutters that work right before you need them!
 So that’s why thinking ahead may prevent you stressing over some costly home repair bills in the future.

 Proper Gutter Installation

 Aluminum gutters are great.
 They are low cost, easy to maintain, and last a long time.
 They stand up against bad weather hold their integrity in all climates.
 Seamless aluminum rain gutters don’t rust.
 And since they are study they work well for 25 – 30 years or longer.
 Copper and Galvanized Steel are also really good.
 What’s best for you depends on the application and your budget.
 So one of the reasons that aluminum gutters are so popular is because they fit a wide range of applications.
 Another reason is they are lower cost that the other two choices.